ICI3D/ICI3D.github.io/daidd/index.md

 ## Intended audience

-This clinic targets public health researchers and population biologists interested in studying infectious diseases.
+This Clinic targets public health researchers and population biologists interested in studying infectious diseases.

 ## Selection criteria

 Selection of participants will be on the basis of the applicant’s academic background, the unique perspectives that they will bring to the Clinic, and the degree to which the selection committee expects the applicant will benefit from attending the Clinic.
-We expect to have up to twenty-one places available and encourage applications from researchers based anywhere in the world.
+We expect to have up to twenty-four places available and encourage applications from researchers based anywhere in the world.

 ## Course fees

-The course registration fee is ZAR 2,500.
+The course registration fee is ZAR 3,000 or US$215.
 A small number of scholarships will be available.
-Instructions for paying the course fee will be made available to successful applicants by mid November.
+Instructions for paying the course fee will be made available to successful applicants by early December.

 ## Venue

-DAIDD 2020 will be held online via Microsoft Teams.
+DAIDD 2021 will be held online via Microsoft Teams.
 All participants must have access to high-speed internet for the duration of the Clinic.

 ## Schedule